 - 1. Represents deposits with Ministry of Coal pertaining to coal block which earns interest at fixed rate based on respective deposit rate. - 2.
 For details of classification of financial assets and fair value hierarchy refer note no. 43. - 3.
-Other receivables represent receivables amounting to ₹ 15.33 Crore (March 31, 2021:₹ 43.04 Crore) on account of differential duties and taxes recognised by the Company for supply of power to customers under power supply agreements, inline with Central Electricity Regulatory Commission (CERC) order dated April 27, 2018 & Appellate Tribunal For Electricity (APTEL) order dated August 12, 2021 for which invoice is yet to be raised by the Company and receivables amounting to ₹ 14.00 Crore (March 31, 2021: ₹ 88.35 crore) on account of incremental revenue recognised by the Company for FY 2020-21 and FY 2021-22, difference between provisional tariff and recomputed tariff based on tariff pricing mechanism set out in Chhattisgarh State Electricity Regulatory Commission (CSERC) order dated December 20, 2021 (for FY 2018-19 and FY 2019-20) for which invoice is yet to be raised by the Company.
+Other receivables represent receivables amounting to ₹ 11.52 Crore (March 31, 2022: ₹ 15.35 Crore) on account of differential duties and taxes recognised by the Company for supply of power to customers under power supply agreements, inline with Central Electricity Regulatory Commission (CERC) order dated April 27, 2018 & Appellate Tribunal for Electricity (APTEL) order dated August 12, 2021 for which invoice is yet to be raised by the Company for FY 2022-23 and receivables amounting to ₹ 12.31 Crore (March 31, 2022: ₹ 14.00 crore) on account of incremental revenue recognised by the Company for FY 2020-21, FY 2021-22 & FY 2022-23 pertaining to difference between provisional tariff and recomputed tariff based on tariff pricing mechanism set out in Chhattisgarh State Electricity Regulatory Commission (CSERC) order dated December 20, 2021 (for FY 2018-19 and FY 2019-20) for which invoice is yet to be raised by the Company. - 4.
+Bank deposits represents fixed deposits with maturity more than 12 months under lien with banks against bank quarantee.